-For items that cannot go in the washer, start by vacuuming every surface and crevice.
-Don't forget to turn over the furniture to get to every surface.
+For items that cannot go in the washer, vacuum every surface and crevice including the underside.
 Use a vacuum with as much suction as possible and preferably one with a HEPA filter to capture as much residue as possible.
 Empty the bag or cup frequently into a heavy plastic bag that can be sealed and disposed of outside the home.

 Follow the instructions carefully for your steamer.
 To make the nozzle even more effective, cover the tip with a microfiber cloth and secure it to the wand with rubber bands.
-The cloth helps dissipate the pressure of the steam and helps increase the temperature at the tip of the nozzle.
+The cloth helps dissipate the pressure of the steam and increases the temperature at the tip of the nozzle.

-Guide the nozzle along every crack and crevice including seams and zippers on cushions.
+Guide the nozzle along every crack and crevice.
 You should also steam all flat surfaces to kill any eggs, remove excrement stains, and disinfect fabrics.
 The fabric should be very damp but not soaking wet.
-It will probably take several hours for the furniture to dry.
+It will probably take up to 24 hours for the furniture to dry.
 A fan can be used to circulate the air to speed the drying process but direct heat should not be used because it can be a fire hazard.

 Since bedbugs can linger in carpets, curtains, and even wallpaper seams, chemical treatment with insecticides is almost always needed to rid a home of an infestation.
-The best choice is a residual spray that can be applied to offer several weeks of protection.
+The best choice is a residual spray that offers several weeks of protection.
 Unfortunately, bedbugs can live for up to one year without feeding on a human.

 Now that you've vacuumed, steamed, and sprayed, one more way to prevent bed bugs from reaching the comfy depths of furniture is to place plastic bedbug interceptors under each leg of the furniture.
 These are basically multi-walled plastic cups with a slick coating that prevent bedbugs from crawling up the legs of the furniture.
 They are readily available in stores and online.